 1 Sitio(s) de ejecución

-Arkadiy Z. remembers: "I saw how two Germans asked two men to dig a hole, or a pit.
+Arkadiy Z. remembers: "I saw two Germans asking two men to dig a hole, or a pit.
 They even called my father to come and help them, but finally, they left him alone.
-After this, they shot the two men who had been digging."
+After that, they shot the two men who had been digging."
 (Witness N°455, interviewed in May 2011)

 “We gathered in front of the courthouse.
-A selection was done and some people were chosen, and driven in the direction of the cemetery under supervision of the Germans, and shot over there.
+A selection was carried out and some people were chosen, then driven in the direction of the cemetery under supervision of the Germans, and shot there.
 I was not selected and I survived.
-They ordered us to go back to our houses and to our work.”
+They ordered us to go back to our houses and back to work.”
 [Deposition of Ishak B., a Jewish survivor on December 23, 1964]

-Stolbtsy is located 69 kilometers southwest of Minsk.
+Stolbtsy is located 69 km southwest of Minsk.
 In June 1941, there were more than 3,000 Jews living in the town, including several hundred refugees from the German occupied parts of Poland.
-That district center was under German occupation from 1941 to 1944.
+The district center was under German occupation from 1941 to 1944.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?